 4. How will you preserve the stories behind the items?
 Write out the story, record a video or audio clip about it.
 Even a few short sentences will mean a lot when you’re gone.

-5. Don’t rely on Post-it notes, masking tape or just assume, “The kids know who gets what.”
+5. Don’t rely on Post-it notes, masking tape, or assumptions, “The kids know who gets what.”
 This just doesn’t work!

 6. Make sure your “special stuff” list or letter is signed and dated, with copies sent to your attorney.
 Also keep copies with your Will or Living Trust paperwork.